-All beaches in Bermuda are kid-friendly, but here are a few that are especially suited to families.
+All beaches in Bermuda are family-friendly, but here are a few that are especially suited to kids.

-In St. David's, Clearwater Beach encompasses two spacious, sandy stretches ideal for families and parties.
+In St. David's, Clearwater Beach encompasses two spacious, sandy stretches ideal for families to spread out.
 The 36-acre public park features nature trails, playground equipment and views of wildlife-filled outer islands.
 Both beaches were artificially created for Army personnel.